 Each industry has certain standards, average profit margins and some industry secrets.
 You need to know all these so that you can plan for growth.
 So seek experts, mentors, coaches and advisors with some industry knowledge on how certain things work.

 For example, when I work with a foodie client, I immediately team them up with an industry expert.
 Together, they can review their costing/pricing as the grocery industry has a system that is not like the regular retail markup.

 Two for the show

 Having more than one mentor, coach or advisor on your resource team is so important.

 Right off the bat, I help my clients look for a mentor in their area of expertise.
 You can always find someone with an attitude of a peer rather than a competitor who is open to sharing experiences and collaborating.
-They might be doing a similar business in a non-competing market or someone in a different county.
+For instance, they might be doing a similar business in a non-competing market.
+Or perhaps it’s someone in a different country.
 Like you, they had to build the business and, like you, they may have some insights to share that are priceless.

-In addition to an industry mentor (whether that person is paid or not) having someone with history running a business with a similar business model would be a welcome advisor or mentor.
-If you wholesale your goods or export services, for example, look for someone who has experience doing business those ways.
+In addition to an industry mentor (whether that person is paid or not) having someone with a history of running a business with a similar business model would be a welcome advisor or mentor.
+So, if you wholesale your goods or export services, look for someone who has experience doing business those ways.

-This is just two examples of why having more than one mentor is important.
-Think about all the areas of your business and look for experts to help you see what you may not be seeing or are making assumptions about (marketing, financing, sales strategy, etc.).
+These are just two examples of why having more than one mentor is important.
+But what you really need to do is think about all the areas of your business.
+Then, look for experts to help you see what you may not be seeing or are making assumptions about (marketing, financing, sales strategy, etc.).